 If you need a vegetarian laksa, simply use strips of tofu instead of chicken and vegetable stock instead of broth.
 If you need a paleo or grain-free laksa, simply use zucchini noodles instead of rice noodles.

 Choose a laksa paste that has no nasty additives or vegetable oils or make your own if you have time.
 Irena at Eat Drink Paleo has an awesome laksa paste recipe – make up a double batch and freeze it until you need it!
-I have sourced a locally-made paste with no nasties, Garnisha that is absolutely delicious.
-You can get it online here.
+I have found a locally-made laksa paste, Garnisha with no nasties that is absolutely delicious.

 This is how you do it: